xMedox/NeonEngine/README.md

 ## Changelog:

 **Physics:**
-- The engine now uses the LibGDX Bullet wrapper(results in better performance and simulation quality)
+- The engine now uses the LibGDX Bullet wrapper(results in better simulation quality and performance)
 - Renamed the add- and removeObject methods to add- and removeCollider in the PhysicsEngine
-- Renamed the colliders to have Collider at the end
+- Renamed the collider classes to have the Collider prefix
-- Fixed the StaticPlaneCollider
+- Fixed the StaticPlaneCollider class
 - Fixed the setUpAxis method in the CharacterController class

 **Other:**
 - Renamed the setOrientation method in the SoundEngine class to setRotation
 - Renamed fileExists and directoryExists to doesFileExist and doesDirectoryExist
-- Fixed spelling of the createDirectory method
+- Fixed the spelling of the createDirectory method
 - The camera bases have their own files now
 - Moved the light classes to the new lighting package
 - Changed the shader extensions from fs to frag and from vs to vert